WAVE is available as a Google Chrome toolbar. See the download link below for more information.

 - The blue table icon also indicates the form is enclosed in a layout table

-The WAVE Web site contains a comprehensive list of the accessibility icons, complete with descriptions and explanations of each.
+The WAVE Web site contains a comprehensive list of the accessibility icons, No with descriptions and explanations of each.

-Another important option on WAVE us the ability to disable styles.
+Another important option on WAVE us the ability to view a Web page with styles turned off.
 This allows a tester to see the underlying order of a page and ensure that it is comprehensible on a screen reader or other device without CSS style support.
+In Google Chrome, the No Styles tab can be found in the left menu that opens for the WAVE report.

 See the documentation for each WAVE Tool to learn more about the functions of the tool.